kevana/ummbNet/README.md

 #ummbNet

-This is web-app for the University of Minnesota Pep Bands.
-It will serve as a request board for members to "trade shifts", picking up events when they want to, and finding others to take their place at events.
+A web app for the University of Minnesota Pep Bands.
+It serves as a request board for members to easily trade performance spots while keeping the directors informed of who will be at each event.

-Each section has their own system for finding subs.
-Some sections use Facebook groups, the trumpets use an email listserv.
-It's not efficient, we get a lot of emails, and older requests get lost.
+It started as an independent study project to dive into Python web development.
+The first version with minimal functionality is live now.
+As time permits, a long list of security and usability changes will be implemented.
+It is very much a work in progress.

-ummbNet is built with Flask and SQLAlchemy, it is web-server and database agnostic.
-The deployed version will be using Postgres, running through uWSGI behind nginx.
+ummbNet is built with Flask and SQLAlchemy.
+The deployed version (at [ummb.net](http://ummb.net)) runs through uWSGI behind nginx with a Postgres database.

-Anyone who wants to help is welcome.
-I am receiving independent study credits for this, but feel free to contribute.

 ##Getting Started